-An action plan to address the findings has been developed and progress thereof will be monitored on a quarterly basis.
-The table below depicts an action plan - Operation Clean Audit (OPCA) to address findings raised by the AG during the year under review.
+Action plan to address findings has been developed and progress thereof will be monitored on a quarterly basis.
+A table below depicts an action plan - Operation Clean Audit (OPCA) to address findings raised by the AG during year under review.

-Contr ol No. Key Finding Finding Root Cause Impact Auditor's Recommendation Action To Be Taken Tasks That d To Be Estimated Date Of Completion/ Official(s) Delegated Comments 011101 necommendation l raiten formed Correction To ANNUAL FINANCIAL ST ATEMENT • 1 Contingent liabilities: COAF no.01 During the audit of contingencie s (Barkhuizen Nicolaas Francois and 56 others/ WRDM Case number 31231/2021), the following was identified: 1.
-The amount disclosed in the financial statements does not agree to the amount disclosed in the contingent liability register as at 30 June Managemen t did not adequately review the contingent liability disclosure note and contingent liability register to ensure that the amounts disclosed are accurate.
-Upon further assessment on contingent liabilities, we have obtained assurance that the amounts as per the AFS were not misstated, however the supporting register was outdated and incorrect.
+Contr ol No. Key Finding Finding Root Cause Impact Auditor's Recommendation Action To Be Taken Key Tasks That Need To Be Estimated Date Of Completion/ Official(s) Delegated Comments OI NO. Recommendation Taken Performed Correction To ANNUAL FINANCIAL STA ATEMENT 1 Contingent liabilities: COAF no.01 During the audit of contingencie s (Barkhuizen Nicolaas Francois and 56 others/ WRDM Case number 31231/2021), the following was identified: 1.
+The amount disclosed in the financial statements does not agree to the amount disclosed in the contingent liability register as at 30 June 2023.
+Managemen t did not adequately review the contingent liability disclosure note and contingent liability register to ensure that the amounts disclosed are accurate.
+Upon further assessment on contingent liabilities we have obtained assurance that the amounts as per the AFS were not misstated, however the supporting register was outdated and incorrect.
 Therefore, the above matters will constitute a noncompliance with GRAP that will result in an internal control deficiency.
-ANNUAL FINANCIAL ST. Management should improve their review processes and ensure that the AFS and its supporting documentation are adequately reviewed and agreed to ensure that all amounts that are recorded in the AFS are complete and accurately recorded.
-Update contingent registers on a quarterly basis A Keep accurate records of contingen t liability Responsib le personnel from legal to compile the contingen t register Senior manager to review the registers 30-Apr-24 Sam Mafojane: Manager Legal services
+Management should improve their review processes and ensure that the AFS and its supporting documentation are adequately reviewed and agreed to ensure that all amounts that are recorded in the AFS are complete and accurately recorded.
+Update contingent registers on a quarterly basis Keep accurate records of contingen t liability Responsib le personnel from legal to compile the contingen t register Senior manager to review the registers 30-Apr-24 Sam Mafojane: Manager Legal services

-Contr Key Finding Finding Root Cause Impact ditor's commendation Action To Be Taken Nee Tasks That d To Be formed Estimated Date Of Completion/ Correction Official(s) Delegated To Comments 2 Financial instruments - Receivable from exchange transactions COAF no: 02 assets as they are transactions Managemen t did not adequately review the AFS to confirm as to whether the disclosures are accurate, and the amounts shown are correct and accurate.
+Contr Key Finding ol No. Finding Root Cause Impact ditor's commendation Action To Be Taken Nee Tasks That d To Be formed Estimated Date Of Completion/ Correction Official(s) Delegated To Comments Financial instruments Receivables from exchange transactions COAF no: 02 Prepaid expenses are not financial assets as they are transactions that will be settled through the receipt of good and services rather than cash.
+During the audit of financial instruments (note 42) for WRDM we noted that Receivables from exchange transactions was not adjusted for prepaid expenses, prepaid expense is not a financial instrument Managemen t did not adequately review the AFS to confirm as to whether the disclosures are accurate and the amounts shown are correct and accurate.
 The above matter results in an overstatement of receivables from exchange transactions in the financial instruments note 42 amounting to R333 166 (2023) and R231 111 (2022) respectively.
 A Management should improve their review processes and ensure that the AFS and its supporting documentati on are adequately reviewed and agreed to ensure that all amounts that are recorded in the AFS are complete and accurately recorded.
 Management should correct the AFS by adjusting the receivables from exchange transactions amount reflected in The AFS amendment s was made through journal which was processes on the financial system to address audit finding.
 A Prepaid expense will be recognise d as expense in 2023/24 financial year under financial performa nce.
 All key finance personne I to attend GRAP training.
 Ensure adequate manage ment review on AFS before submissio n 31-10-2023 D Monamoli- Manager: Expenditur e Finding was addressed during audit process